What is Nubeqa?

-If you have not had surgery to lower the amount of testosterone in your body, your doctor may also prescribe a gonadotropin-releasing hormone (GnRH) medicine such as Eligard, Lupron, Trelstar, Zoladex, or Vantas.
+If you have not had castration surgery (to lower the amount of testosterone in your body), your doctor may also prescribe a gonadotropin-releasing hormone (GnRH) medicine such as Eligard, Lupron, Trelstar, Zoladex, or Vantas.
 Keep using your GnRH as directed.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.